-4 The I&J Black Staff HoldCo's memorandum of incorporation provided for a call option whereby the Company could acquire the shareholding in I&J Black Staff HoldCo from the shareholders (who are employees of I&J) from 1 July 2021, and a put option whereby the shareholders of I&J Black Staff HoldCo could require the Company to purchase their shareholding in I&J Black Staff HoldCo from 28 December 2021.
-The Company exercised its call option on 22 December 2021.
+5 The I&J Black Staff HoldCo's memorandum of incorporation provided for a call option whereby the Company could acquire the shareholding in I&J Black Staff HoldCo from the shareholders (who are employees of I&J) from 1 July 2021 (prior year), and a put option whereby the shareholders of I&J Black Staff HoldCo could require the Company to purchase their shareholding in 1&J Black Staff HoldCo from 28 December 2021.
+The Company exercised its call option on 22 December 2021 (prior year).